paypay/DataEngineerChallenge/work.md

     url STRING
 )
 ROW FORMAT DELIMITED FIELDS TERMINATED BY ',' LINES TERMINATED BY '\n' STORED AS TEXTFILE;
+# Although there are other storage formats, to make it simple, plain textfile is used here

 # Imports data in to the table
 LOAD DATA INPATH '/tmp/log_cleaned.csv' OVERWRITE INTO TABLE ppchal;
 ```

 ## Determine Session

+> 1. Sessionize the web log by IP.
+Sessionize = aggregrate all page hits by visitor/IP during a session.
+> - For this dataset, complete the sessionization by time window rather than navigation.

 To identify sessions using time window.
 Window function might be useful.
 Assuming each IP address is an unique user.